winitzki/scall/tutorial/programming_dhall.md

 let inc : Natural → Natural = λ(x : Natural) → x + 1
 ```

-We may also write a fully detailed type annotation if we like:
+We may also write a longer type annotation if we like:

 ```dhall
 let inc : ∀(x : Natural) → Natural = λ(x : Natural) → x + 1
 ```

 It is not required that the name `x` in the type annotation (`∀(x : Natural)`) should be the same as the name `x` in the function (`λ(x : Natural)`).
-So, the following code is just as valid (although may be confusing):
+So, the following code is just as valid, although it may be confusing:

 ```dhall
 let inc : ∀(a : Natural) → Natural = λ(b : Natural) → b + 1